Taste Your Way Through New Zealand & Experience Its Wine Regions

-New Zealand is known for many things, unique untouched landscapes, prehistoric glaciers, a biodiversity that’s incomparable but also, for its wine regions.
+New Zealand is known for many things, unique untouched landscapes, prehistoric glaciers, a biodiversity that’s incomparable but also, for its unique wine regions.

 The culture of the country is very much reflected in the wines that are produced.
 With 11 main wine regions, New Zealand’s wine regions are scattered throughout the whole country – ranging from subtropical Northland (36° S) down to Central Otago (46° S).
 With wine regions extending 1,600 km, you can also find the world’s southernmost vineyards here, along with the incredible Waiheke Island – New Zealand’s most famous vineyard island.